 We also snuck some edibles into our front landscape this year!
 Which, again, right now doesn’t look like much but hopefully will start to fill out and take hold.
 I just planted all of the flowers a few days ago and they haven’t quite taken hold yet.
 And Matt mulched over half of them the other day and I had to go in and dig them all back out lolol so I am sure that didn’t help matters either.
 I planted 2 varieties of rosemary, a thyme plant, some cilantro, 2 peppers, some basil, and some swiss chard all intertwined with my flowers.
 I will be sure to take pictures later in the season when it actually looks like something!

-OVER TO YOU: What do you have growing in your garden this year?
+enter site OVER TO YOU: What do you have growing in your garden this year?
 Let me know in the comments below or share photos with me on Facebook or Instagram! (#simplefreshnatural)